stanley-fok/COVID-19-Data-Visualisation/README.md

 • Investigate potential external factors such as weather conditions, vaccine supply, and public sentiment to understand their influence on vaccination rates.
 • Examine the impact of local or regional policies during the study period to identify correlations between governmental actions and vaccination uptake.

+• Investigate Low Vaccination Days: Explore factors like holidays, weather, or supply issues contributing to dips on dates like December 25-26.
+Adjust operations or introduce mobile units to maintain coverage.
+• Replicate Success on Peak Days: Analyze factors driving high rates on dates like December 22 and apply those strategies consistently.
+• Understand External Influences: Study the impact of policies, public sentiment, and external factors (e.g., weather) to refine strategies.
+• Target Underperforming Regions/Demographics: Focus outreach on underserved groups or areas, addressing barriers such as misinformation or accessibility.
+• Improve Data Tracking: Enhance real-time data monitoring for better insights and quicker strategy adjustments.